-- This time she invited 144 guests and prepared 12 round tables with 12 seats each. - Every guest should sit next to someone (left and right) of the opposite gender. - And that neighbour should have at least one hobby in common with the guest. - Also, this time there should be 2 politicians, 2 doctors, 2 socialites, 2 sports stars, 2 teachers and 2 programmers at each table. - And the 2 politicians, 2 doctors, 2 sports stars and 2 programmers shouldn't be the same kind.
+- This time she invited 144 guests and prepared 12 round tables with 12 seats each. - Every guest should sit next to someone (left and right) of the opposite gender. - · And that neighbour should have at least one hobby in common with the guest. - Also, this time there should be 2 politicians, 2 doctors, 2 socialites, 2 sports stars, 2 teachers and 2 programmers at each table. - And the 2 politicians, 2 doctors, 2 sports stars and 2 programmers shouldn't be the same kind.

 Drools Expert also has the normal miss Manners examples (which is much smaller) and employs a brute force heuristic to solve it.
-Drools Planner's implementation employs far more scalable heuristics while still using Drools Expert to calculate the score..
+Drools Planner's implementation is far more scalable because it uses heuristics to find the best solution and Drools Expert to calculate the score of each solution.